🚀 See Middesk in action with an instant, self-guided demo

 Here are some sources where you’ll likely find a business’s EIN number, or at least a document with the EIN number printed on it:

 • Middesk: A dedicated business identity platform that searches all Secretary of State portals – along with many other official sources – at once.
-This makes it quick and easy to fetch not only a business’s EIN number, but also many other pieces of information needed to verify the business’s authenticity.
+This makes it quick and easy to fetch not only a business’s EIN number via an EIN database search, but also many other pieces of information needed to verify the business’s authenticity.

 • Secretary of State office: It holds most documents related to a US business’s registration, so will likely have one with the business’s EIN number.
 It’s not a guarantee, though.
 Also, each state’s portal has to be searched individually, and may require account registration and/or fee payments.